 Then September arrived and Jack started filming for the "The Day Out".
 It was my first short film.
 I played a few different characters amongst which a nun and a soldier (had the outfit, had the moustache!).
 It helped that there was no dialogue.
-I know it must sound strange but it was the physicality of it, expressing the comic situations only by using body language and facial expressions but also being careful our gestures would not take it beyond the screen and turn it into “way too much”.
+I know it must sound strange, but it was the physicality of it, expressing the comic situations only by using body language and facial expressions, but also being careful our gestures would not take it beyond the screen and turn it into “way too much”.
 It was good training.
-And Jack have already had years of work on all of us and it really helped.
+And Jack had already had years of work on all of us, and it really helped.
 I still remember being scared.
-I felt lost, maybe even out of place and feeling I had no clue on how to tackle a situation but I just kept on going seeing that whatever I was doing was somehow fitting in.
+I felt lost, maybe even out of place, and feeling I had no clue on how to tackle a situation but, I just kept on going seeing that whatever I was doing was somehow fitting in.
 And it got easier.
 Plus, Jack knows how to explain something.
 We all know from school this makes a whole new difference.

-In between my comedy roles, I begun to receive at first featured extra roles in short and feature film than steadily I moved on speaking parts in short films and finally in feature films.
-It would be another whole year until my first lead role in a featurette (39 minutes) and about two years until my first female leading part in a feature film.
+In between my comedy roles, I begun to receive at first, featured extra roles in short and feature film, then steadily moved onto speaking parts in short films and finally in feature films.
+It would be another whole year until my first lead role in a drama, a featurette (39 minutes) and about two years until my first female leading part in a feature film.
 But about this some other time.

-In May 2015, Jack & The Team filmed "Crew Low Budget" a TV pilot where I played the very short sound girl with my bust always in the frame, who always complained about "height-ism" and never satisfied with anything, the “eye rolling no fun girl”.
+In May 2015, Jack & The Team filmed "Crew Low Budget", a TV pilot where I played the very short sound girl, with my bust always in the frame, who always complained about "height-ism" in the industry, and never satisfied with anything; the “eye rolling, no fun girl”.
 Again… exactly the point :-D :-D. Come on, I was starting to get it!
 Don’t forget that at that moment I was only about 9 months into my acting career while being a person with a very strange sense of humour (not much existing as some would say).

 That is me being funny.